CapTen101/VLC-docs/basic/recording/video.rst

 .. figure::  /images/advanced/recording/start_recording_2.png
    :align:   center

-7. Click the stop button |stop| to stop recording.
+7. Click the :guilabel:`Stop` button |stop| to stop recording.
 Your video will be stored in the destination you chose.